The Judiciary System of Pakistan: LEGAL FRAMEWORK

 4. Shariat Courts in Pakistan

-The Federal Shariat Court is a specialized court in Pakistan that ensures that laws conform to Islamic principles.
-This court can examine any law to determine whether it is consistent with the principles of Islamic Sharia law.
-It has the authority to:
+The Federal Shariat Court is a specialized judicial body in Pakistan that ensures laws comply with Islamic principles.
+In addition, it reviews legislation to determine whether it aligns with Sharia law.
+Moreover, it holds the authority to examine legal provisions and, where necessary, identify inconsistencies with Islamic teachings.

 - Review laws passed by the Parliament.